jeffmay/angular-ts-seed/README.md

 Shout Outs
 ----------

-This project is based off of the GruntTS plugin and workflow ideas put forth by @basarat.
+This project is based off of the wonderful [GruntTS](https://npmjs.org/package/grunt-ts) plugin and Angular workflow ideas put forth by @basarat.

 Also I highly recommend checking out the [tsd](https://npmjs.org/package/tsd) project for managing your TypeScript definition files.